Understandable-Simple vs. Minimal-Simple Code

 Making code simpler is an important optimization goal.
 Alas, that goal of code simplicity is often a disguised goal of code minimalism, and simplicity and minimalism don’t necessarily correlate—they don’t correlate in the case of shorthands, indeed not, but they do when we speak about character minimization as part of production optimization.

-And yet, the goal of simplicity, just seen as one, is important: Optimizing for simplicity appears to make code more understandable and our work easier, and it seems to challenge ourselves as craftsmen to only use the least amount of code possible.
+And yet, the goal of simplicity, just seen as one, is important: Optimizing for simplicity appears to make code more understandable and our work easier, and it seems to challenge ourselves as craftspeople to only use the least amount of code possible.

 But what does that mean?